Sajakhtar/wesbos_javascript/README.md

 ## Types in JS

-- SNOB'N'US
+- SNOB'N'US - 7 types
+- check type `typeof varName`
 - String
+  - using single quotes `'`, double quotes `"` or backticks `
+  - interpolation is when you put variables inside a string
+    - with double and single quotes you'd have to concatenate string with variables
+    - with backticks you can reference variables inside string using `${varName}`
+      - can even place a statemnet inside e.g. `${1 + 100}`
+      - backticks are good for creating strings of multiline html
 - Number
+  - there is only one type of number in JS, which covers int and float
   - In console: window.location = \`https://\${0.1+0.2}.com\`;
   - https://0.30000000000000004.com/
   - better to work with whole numbers i.e. cents rather than dollars
+  - `Nan`, `infinity` and `-infinity` are numbers in JS
+- Object
-- Object - everything in JS is an object, so this is a special case
+  - everything in JS is an object, so this is a special case
+  - objects are collections of data or functionality
+  - they are the building blocks in JS
+  - `const myObj = { firstName: "wes", lastName: 'bos'}`
+  - order doesn't matter in at object, if you need order then use an array
 - Boolean
+  - `true` or `false`
+  - for equality almost always use triple equals `===`, while double equals `==` is almost always a bad practice
+  - triple equals `===` checks for value and type equality
 - Null
+  - a value of nothing i.e. set to `null`
 - Undefined
+  - have not yet had a value assigned
-- Symbol - unique identifier
+- Symbol
+  - a way to do unique identifiers in JS

 ## Functions